-The success of your retirement plan, and your employees’ readiness for retirement, depends on employee engagement and ongoing participation.
+The success of your retirement plan, and your employees’ readiness for retirement, is influenced by employee engagement and ongoing participation.
 TIAA applies extensive research to understand your employees’ needs.
-We offer communication, education and personalized advice—with messaging targeted to specific needs across a spectrum of life stages and available in participants’ preferred channels —to drive measurable progress toward planning for financial well-being.
+We offer communication, education and advice—with targeted messaging that delivers the right information at the right time—to help drive measurable progress toward planning for financial well-being.

-Comprehensive enrollment, welcome and onboarding communications are designed to motivate your eligible employees to participate in the plan.
+Comprehensive enrollment, welcome and onboarding communications are designed to inform your eligible employees about the plan.
 Once enrolled, we support you in fulfilling your responsibility to deliver a variety of ongoing communications.
 Our goal is to make your job easier — from notification of plan changes to required annual regulatory notifications, along with statements, financial education, and investment performance information in between.

 Within the plan, you may choose to provide access to in-plan allocation advice, sourced from a third party and provided by phone, online and by TIAA financial consultants in the field.
 Beyond the plan, we offer customized one-on-one financial planning, portfolio management and advisor services to help employees with more sophisticated investment requirements and lifetime planning needs.
-Over two-thirds (71%) of those receiving TIAA’s personalized advice chose to save more, adjust their portfolio allocation or rebalance.
+Almost half (48%) of those receiving TIAA’s personalized advice chose to save more, adjust their portfolio allocation or rebalance.
 2

-2 Source: TIAA Advice analysis of 71,583 TIAA participants who received retirement plan advice or guidance and took action in the 12 months ending 12/31/2015.
-The overall action rate of 71% includes 22% who chose to save more and 63% who chose to change their future allocations and/or rebalance their portfolio.
+2 Source: TIAA Advice analysis of 176,279 TIAA participants who received retirement plan advice and took action in the 12 months ending 8/30/16.
+The overall action rate of 48% includes 11% who chose to save more, 32% who chose to change their future allocations and 31.5% rebalance their portfolio.
 (NOTE: this rate decreased from the previous year because the rule for counting action rate has changed.)

 3 Retirement Advisor is a third-party advice tool utilizing advice methodology by Morningstar Investment Management, LLC (“Morningstar”) which has provided an investment methodology that is the basis for the advice supplied by the TIAA Retirement Advisor.
 Affiliates of TIAA are the registered investment advisers to the TIAA-CREF Mutual Funds, Nuveen Funds, CREF accounts and the TIAA Real Estate Account, and receive fees for providing investment advisory services.
 These fees are described in the applicable prospectuses.
 The advice may vary over time and with each use.
 IMPORTANT: Projections and other information generated through the Retirement Advisor regarding the likelihood of various investment outcomes are hypothetical, do not reflect actual investment results and are not a guarantee of future results.
 The projections are dependent in part on subjective assumptions, including the rate of inflation and the rate of return for different asset classes.
 These rates are difficult to accurately predict.
 Changes to the law, financial markets or your personal circumstances can cause substantial deviation from the estimates.
 This could result in declines in the accounts’ value over short or even extended periods of time.